Integration Guide For Exchanges

 OUSD dynamically updates the value returned by the

-balanceOf() function on our ERC20 contract.
-Users balances will update multiple times a day as new yield is generated by the protocol.
+balanceOf()function on our ERC20 contract.
+Users' balances will update at unpredictable times as new yield is generated by the protocol.
 As long as you aren't caching this value, users will always see the correct amount of OUSD that they are holding.

 Are you comingling user funds?